President Trump welcomes 3 Americans freed by North Korea

 The US President had earlier said on his Twitter it would be "quite a scene" when the detainees arrived in Washington.

+Rumors had swirled for days around the possibility North Korea might release the three Americans ahead of the summit, especially once Pompeo's visit to Pyongyang was revealed.

+Trump had demurred on how likely their return was, telling reporters on Tuesday "we'll all soon be finding out."
+"It would be a great thing if they are," he added.

-The three men on Wednesday issued a joint statement thanking Trump saying, "We would like to express our deep appreciation to the United States government, President Trump, Secretary Pompeo, and the people of the United States for bringing us home," the trio said in the statement which the State Department supplied to journalists traveling with Pompeo.
+The three former detainees issued a joint statement on Wednesday thanking Trump for their release.
+"We would like to express our deep appreciation to the United States government, President Trump, Secretary Pompeo, and the people of the United States for bringing us home," the trio said.

-Vice President Pence and his wife Karen Pence were also on hand to welcome the three men home.
+While both South Korea and Japan welcomed the news of the Americans' release, the two countries are still waiting for word on their own citizens held or abducted by North Korea.

+In a statement Wednesday, South Korean government spokesman Yoon Young-chan called again for Kim Jong Un to release the six South Koreans still held by the North.

 Meeting planned for Singapore